h2non/bimg/README.md

 Go library for blazing fast image processing based on [libvips](https://github.com/jcupitt/libvips) using C bindings.

+bimg is designed to be a small and efficient library with a limited by generic specific set of features.
-libvips is typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings, and even 8x faster with JPEG format.
-It support JPEG, PNG, WEBP, TIFF and Magick image formats.
+Thanks to libvips it's typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go native image processing package, and in some cases it's even 8x faster processing JPEG images.
+It supports JPEG, PNG, WEBP, TIFF and Magick image formats.

 bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), a great node.js package for image processing build by [Lovell Fuller](https://github.com/lovell).